pyk595/tp/docs/DeveloperGuide.md

 * 1a.
 No client was contacted within/outside the designated number of days.

     * 1a1.
+Address Book does not show any clients.

+      Use case ends.

+* 1b.
+Invalid index provided.

+    * 1b1.
 Address Book shows an error message.

       Use case ends.